Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 Overcome No Worries

 You, yes you, need not worry, for He already overcame sin for you.
 He died for you.
 He loved you and created you in His image.
 By His grace, He gave His Son to walk amongst His people and teach them in the form of man.
-He then suffered, died, and was buried; then, he rose again after three days.
+He suffered, died, and rose again after three days.
 He did this as He paid for the sins of us all, that by His cross, we receive His grace to live eternally with Him in heaven.
-If you believe in His body and blood, shed for you, repent of sin, and live then, in His likeness, you shall not perish.
-Faith in Christ should continue, and it instructs you to disciple those who have not heard the Good News.
+If you believe in His body and blood, shed for you, repent of sin, and live in His likeness, you shall not perish.
+Faith in Christ should continue and instructs you to disciple those who have not heard the Good News.